- Contemporary China Centre

 Education

-Dr Jackson studied at the University of Sussex (DPhil in Economics), University of Nottingham (MSc Economics) and University of Kent (BA Mathematics and Economics).
+Dr Karen Jackson earned her DPhil in Economics from the University of Sussex, an MSc in Economics from the University of Nottingham, and a BA in Mathematics and Economics from the University of Kent.
 She is also a Fellow of the Higher Education Academy.

 Employment